IAmTimCorey/TenTinyDotNet8Updates/README.md

-# OrlandoCC2024Demos
+# 10 Tiny Updates in .NET 8 You Should Should Know
-Demos for the Orlando Code Camp 2024
+Demos from Tim Corey's conference talk on the small updates in .NET 8 that you should know about.

 ## 10 Tiny Updates in .NET 8 You Should Should Know
 (includes items from C# 12)